Troubleshooting Guide

 Check three areas:

-- Inside the fridge — water pooling on shelves or at the bottom of the compartment points to a defrost drain issue
+- Inside the fridge — water pooling on shelves or at the bottom of the compartment points to a defrost drain issue.
+If cooling performance is also affected, review our refrigerator not cooling guide.

 - Underneath the unit — water on the floor under the fridge suggests a drain pan, water line, or inlet valve problem